tyage/slack-patron/README.md

 ## 2. View Slack data

-You can view Slack data with web browser.
+You can view Slack data with your web browser.

 ### Start data viewer